Halloween at Stowe

-Over the October half-term, there will be plenty of spooky goings on for your children to enjoy.
-From our haunting trail running daily to autumn '50 Things', visit us for a fun family day out at Stowe.
+Over the October half term, there will be plenty of spooky goings on for your children to enjoy.
+From our haunting trail running daily to autumn ‘50 things to do before you’re 11¾’, visit us for a fun family day out at Stowe.

-No.2 Catch a falling leaf – with thousands of trees, you're spoilt for choice.
-Just pick a day with a little breeze, wait patiently and watch the leaves tumble.
-Pegg's Terrace is a great place to try
+No 16 Wear a wild crown – with thousands of trees, you're spoilt for choice.
+Just pick a day with a little breeze, wait patiently and watch the leaves tumble to grab some golden decorations to add to a crown.

 When mother nature rains

 You can complete these '50 things' - No 6 Go welly wandering, No 13 Make a mud creation, No 17 Set up a snail race, No 29 Explore a cave

 To dodge rain showers, use the temples as shelters

 Temples with shelter, some benches or to use for picnic spots are: The Lake Pavilions, Concord and Victory, Ancient Virtue, The Grotto, The Cascade (there are small nooks to sit in), Queens Temple, The Fane of Pastoral Poetry